ssamko0911/TS_project/README.md

 # Zeller's congruence

 [Zeller's congruence](https://en.wikipedia.org/wiki/Zeller%27s_congruence)
-Zeller's congruence is an algorithm devised by Christian Zeller in the 19th century to calculate the day of the week for any Julian or Gregorian calendar date.
+is an algorithm devised by Christian Zeller in the 19th century to calculate the day of the week for any Julian or Gregorian calendar date.